Feature Layer

 • To load a secured feature layer from a URL, you must first add a service or document from URL to ArcGIS Online and choose to store credentials.
 You can then browse to the registered ArcGIS Online item to select the secured feature layer.

-• When a polling frequency is set, the polling occurs on regular clock intervals as opposed to the start time of the feed.
-For example, if a feed is set to poll for data every 5 minutes, and the feed is started at 8:03 a.m., the first request for data will occur at 8:05 a.m., the next at 8:10 a.m., and so on.
+• When a polling frequency is set, the polling occurs at regular clock intervals as opposed to the start time of the feed.
+For example, if a feed is set to poll for data every 5 minutes and started at 8:03 a.m., the first request for data occurs at 8:05 a.m., the next at 8:10 a.m., and so on.

 • Use caution when defining the feed polling interval.
-It is essential to ensure that the feature layer that you are polling is capable of returning responses within the polling interval specified.
+It is essential to ensure that the feature layer you are polling can return responses within the specified polling interval.
 A best practice is to test the response time of a query request to this feature layer, using the same query that you apply in the feed configuration.
 The polling interval should never be set to a shorter interval than the typical response time of your feature layer query.
-For more information on scheduling feed polling intervals, see Feed polling interval scheduling.
+For more information on scheduling feed polling intervals, refer to feed polling interval scheduling.

-• After configuring the feature layer connection parameters, see Configure input data to learn how to define the schema and the key parameters.
+• After configuring the feature layer connection parameters, refer to configuring input data to learn how to define the schema and the key parameters.

 Parameters

-The following are parameters for the Feature Layer feed:
+The following are the parameters for the feed:

 ParameterExplanationData type